 “Why did you sleep in their room?”

 “They wanted me to.
-Brett slept with Trent.
+Bent slept with Trend.
 Wanna ditch ‘em?”

 We just walk out the front of the Dakota, leaving a message with the doorman that we don’t know when we’ll be back.

-Temple Emanu-el turned over an apartment building they own for homeless housing near the 65th & Park synagogue.
-It’s just blocks from St Patrick’s.
+Temple Emanu-el turned over an apartment building for homeless housing they own near the 65th & Park synagogue, just blocks from St Patrick’s.
 The boys are outside, holding hands.
 It makes me feel at home.
 They’re so proud together.
 It is explained that we’re Jace’s band mates, which brings a crowd of kids to the reception hall.
 Guitars appear.
 Jack and I strum Pink Floyd chords, while I relate the Jace story.
 They ask us to play ‘Dark Side of the Moon’

 and ‘Crazy Diamond’.

 Jack is only playing guitar.
 When we get to the Sid Barrett random noises and bird calls, he’s able to do those.
 I hug him so hard that I break down crying.
 The kids are already emotional.
 Jace floats above the group.
 He starts shedding diamond tear drops.
 Kids being kids, a scramble breaks out to collect the tiny gems.

 “They’re worthless.
 Only those who have Jace in their hearts can touch them without the diamonds bursting like bubbles.”